More Able, Gifted and Talented

-Pupils who are on the Primary Register will be targeted GCSE Grades of 7-9 in all subject areas.
-It is our job to ensure your daughter has the support and guidance to fulfil her potential during her 5-year journey with us.
+Pupils who are automatically on the MAGT Register will be targeted GCSE grades of 7–9 in all subject areas.
+It is our job to ensure your daughter has the support and guidance to fulfil her potential during her five-year journey with us.

-Pupils who are on the Secondary Register will have slightly lower target grades but will be stretched and challenged to help exceed their targets, especially in the subject areas they are identified as being MAGT.
+Pupils who are on manually added to the Register will have slightly lower target grades but will be stretched and challenged to help exceed their targets, especially in the subject areas where they are identified as being MAGT.

 Our MAGT Programme starts in Year 7.
-MAGT Year 7 & 8 pupils are invited to attend a MAGT club after school on a Wednesday.
+MAGT Year 7 and 8 pupils are invited to attend a MAGT club after school on Wednesdays.
 There are different sessions pupils can sign up for.
-The topics covered aim to enhance lifelong skills and to take pupils out of their comfort zones e.g. debating, public speaking and team fundraising.
+The topics covered aim to enhance lifelong skills and take pupils out of their comfort zones, e.g., debating, public speaking, reading and team fundraising.
+We also organise STEM events and various other activities for them to get involved in.

-In Years 9-11, any underachieving MAGT pupil will receive additional support with our MAGT mentor, Progress Leader, Learning Mentor or Subject teacher to try and overcome any issues which may be affecting their progress.
+In Years 9–11, any underachieving MAGT pupil will receive additional support from our MAGT mentor, Progress Leader, Learning Mentor, or subject teacher to help overcome any issues that may be affecting their progress.

 Our MAGT programme provides our MAGT pupils with plenty of opportunities during their 5 years.